 A federal judge on Tuesday struck down a coal export ban imposed by Oakland, Ca., paving way for mining companies to use the city’s proposed export terminal to ship coal overseas — even as the city promised to fight the decision.

-The ban, passed by the City Council in 2016 violates a development agreement, US District Judge Vince Chhabria said in a 37-page ruling.
+The ban, passed by Oakland’s City Council in 2016, violates a development agreement, US District Judge Vince Chhabria said in a 37-page ruling.

-The legal dispute centered on whether the coal ban violated an agreement between the Oakland and a company develo
+The legal dispute centered on whether the ban undermined an agreement between the Oakland and a company develo

 “On the primary question presented by this lawsuit, Oakland is wrong,” Chhabria wrote.